Criscosmoes/Communiti/README.md

 ## What is Communiti built on?

-Communiti is built on React.js/Next.js on the Front-end, Node.js on the API, and PostgreSQL for database.
+Communiti is built on React.js/Next.js/Typescript on the Front-end, Node.js on the API, and PostgreSQL for database.
 Also good to note that
 Front-end is hosted on Vercel, and API/DB on # AWS.

-## Database design and API design
+## Database design

 I currently have a couple tables.
 Communities, Posts, Comments, Users, User_Communities (keep track of following)